-Eventually, he resurrected AFO Records and in 2003, released Harold Battiste Presents Next Generation, featuring a collection of jazz phenoms, including Neil Caine, Derrick Douget, Nicholas Payton, and Brice Winston.
+Eventually, he resurrected AFO Records and in 2003, released Harold Battiste Presents Next Generation, featuring a collection of jazz phenoms, including Neal Caine, Derrick Douget, Nicholas Payton, and Brice Winston.

 In the late 2000s, a pair of tribute concerts were presented in his honour: One was organized by his place of worship, the Christian Unity Baptist Church; The other was produced by Edward Anderson, a former student of Harold’s, at Tulane University, on 21st March 2009.

 Harold officially retired as a professor, but continued to be an educational force in the world of music.
 He had six gold records to his credit and more importantly, he had the respect of his students and peers.

 A musical jack-of-all-trades, seemingly the master of all of them, Harold Battiste, Jr. inspired several generations of musicians to better themselves and was an historic figure in the recording industry, achieving unprecedented milestones while at the same time preserving the music that came before him.
 His accomplishments in the music business paved the way for others to enjoy similar success.

 After his health had started to decline he passed away on 19th June 2015 aged 83 years old.